Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Introduction

 \section{Introduction}

 Liver tumor segmentation is crucial for clinical diagnosis and treatment.
-Previous studies have achieved notable results in unimodal liver tumor segmentation, confirming the effectiveness of deep learning techniques in this area \cite{3dunet},\cite{nnunet}.
+Previous studies have achieved notable results in unimodal liver tumor segmentation, confirming the effectiveness of deep learning techniques in this area \cite{3dunet, nnunet}.
 As different types of tumors exhibit distinct characteristics across various modalities, clinical radiologists often use multimodal CTs for more comprehensive diagnosis and more precise delineation of tumor boundaries \cite{zhang2023}.
-Integrating multimodal information significantly enhances segmentation performance \cite{maml, panet}.
-However, compared to unimodal, the high annotation costs, privacy concerns, and data scarcity significantly constrain the exploration of multimodal segmentation methods.
+Integrating multimodal information significantly enhances segmentation performance \cite{maml, mmformer, panet}.
+However, compared to unimodal, the high annotation costs and data scarcity significantly constrain the exploration of multimodal segmentation methods.

-Recent multimodal learning studies have underscored the importance of data alignment \cite{prior, flamingo,llava}.
+Recent multimodal learning studies have underscored the importance of data alignment \cite{prior,llava}.
 Alignment is equally vital in multimodal medical image segmentation tasks.
 Public multimodal benchmarks like BraTS \cite{brats} and AutoPET \cite{autopet} either employ standardized anatomical templates for rigid alignment or are collected simultaneously, inherently ensuring rigid data alignment.
-Thus, most current multimodal tumor segmentation methods operate under the assumption of strict data alignment, focusing primarily on multimodal fusion methods \cite{f2net, a2fseg}.
-In contrast, in real clinical settings, multimodal CT images often exhibit incomplete alignment or significant misalignment due to the spatiotemporal differences in data acquisition.
-Although some registration methods based on traditional paradigms (e.g., differential homogeneous deformation \cite{fsl}) or deep learning \cite{cyclemorph, transmorph} have been proposed and achieved reasonable registration at the organ or tissue level, they still struggle to fully align the diffuse and indistinct tumor regions.
+Thus, most current multimodal tumor segmentation methods operate under the assumption of strict data alignment \cite{f2net, a2fseg}.
+In contrast, in real clinical settings, multimodal CTs often exhibit significant misalignment due to spatiotemporal differences in data acquisition.
+Although some registration methods based on traditional paradigms \cite{fsl} or deep learning \cite{cyclemorph, transmorph} have been proposed and achieved reasonable registration at the organ or tissue level, they still struggle to fully align the diffuse and indistinct tumor regions.
 This presents unavoidable noise for existing multimodal segmentation algorithms.